Farnswithy History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Farnswithy is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Farnswithy family once lived at Farnworth, a parish, in the union of Bolton, hundred of Salford, south division of Lancashire.
-CITATION[CLOSE]

 Early Origins of the Farnswithy family